tsaxena/tsaxena.github.io/_posts/2023-11-18-LLM-finetuning.md

 - Prompting: In-context learning, prepending instructions or providing examples to pre-trained LLM.
 Prompt is engineered and optimized to obtain desired output from LLM.
 Weights of the LLM are not modified.

 - Fine-tuning: All parameters are updated in full fine-tuning but LLMs are hard to fine-tune and experiments can lead to catistrophic forgetting.
 A more efficient way of fine-tuning is parameter efficient fine-tuning where only a small fraction of model parameters are updated while other parameters are frozen.
 Adapter-tuningm inserts additional task-specific layers between the layers of pre-trained LLMs and only tunes parameters in the adapters.
+[PEFT](https://huggingface.co/docs/peft/index) is a library for efficiently adapting pre-trained language models (PLMs) to various downstream applications without fine-tuning all the model’s parameters.
+   - Prompt Tuning
+   - Prefix Tuning
+   -